Cut the knot: learn to enjoy mathematics

 As we know, this is not true for infinite sets.
 If E is the set of even natural numbers and N the set of all natural numbers then |E| = |N|.
 The cardinality of both is denoted (pronounced aleph-null or aleph-zero), where is the first letter of the Hebrew alphabet.

-The fact that a proper subset of a set may have a cardinality equal to that of the set itself is often taken as the definition of infinite sets: a set is infinite if is contains a proper subset with the same cardinality.
+The fact that a proper subset of a set may have a cardinality equal to that of the set itself is often taken as the definition of infinite sets: a set is infinite if is contains a proper subset of the same cardinality.

 For disjoint finite sets,